kmblincow/kmblincow.github.io/prospstud.md

   - "/img/big-img/IMG_7364.jpeg" : "Cinnamon Bay, St. John"
 ---
 **Interested in Joining My Lab?**
-I am in the process of building my lab at UVI, and am open to hearing from prospective directed indepedent research undergraduate and graduate students*.
+I am in the process of building my lab at UVI, and am open to hearing from prospective undergraduate and graduate students*.
 My vision for my lab is that it will be an inclusive environment that fosters creative thinking, encourages the use of quantitative approaches in marine ecology research, and values work-life balance.
 As a mentor, I am committed to supporting my students in achieving their goals, whatever they may be.
 In turn, I expect my students to work hard, be open to learning new things, and be respectful of the community we are building.